denn1s/apple-and-lily/Ch. 5 - Valerie.md

 When she was done, she asked, “Want to help build a piece?”

 Before I could answer, something else caught my eye.
 I reached out and picked up what looked like one of the robot’s arms.
 The colors were striking: bright white, deep blue, a vivid red.
 Nothing like the dull grey machines I had always imagined when I thought of robots.
-But...
+But…

 “It looks a little like plastic,” I said, turning it over in my hands.
 I glanced toward the desk.
 “Aren’t these supposed to be made of metal?”

 Rin answered without looking away from her screen.
-"The actual suits, you mean?
+“The actual suits, you mean?
 A lunar alloy, technically.
-But yeah."
+But yeah.”

 So it was painted metal.